OWASP/Go-SCP/src/authentication-password-management/other-guidelines.md

 Other guidelines
 ================

-Authentication is a critical part of any system so you should always employ correct and safe practices.
+Authentication is a critical part of any system, therefore you should always employ correct and safe practices.
 Below are some guidelines to make your authentication system more resilient:

 * "_Re-authenticate users prior to performing critical operations_"